terminal42/contao-fineuploader/README.md

 	'eval'                    => array
 	(
-	    'storeFile' => true, // Mandatory to store the file on the server 'uploadFolder' => 'files/uploads', // Upload path (destination folder) 'uploaderConfig' => 'debug: true', // Custom uploader configuration (JSON) 'uploaderLimit' => 4, // Maximum files that can be uploaded
+	    'storeFile' => true, // Mandatory to store the file on the server 'multiple' => true, // Allow multiple files to be uploaded 'uploadFolder' => 'files/uploads', // Upload path (destination folder) 'uploaderConfig' => 'debug: true', // Custom uploader configuration (JSON) 'uploaderLimit' => 4, // Maximum files that can be uploaded